hykim-soulis/node-farm/readme.md

 ## Project Description

 Node farm project is a simple grocery store application with overview and product detail pages using node.js and html.
-In the overview route, user can see the list of products and they can move to product detail route by clicking detail button of each product.
+In the overview route, user can see the list of products and they can move to the product detail route by clicking the detail button for each product.

 ### What I've learned